kartgoel/HydraDocumentation/docs/labeler.rst

 This function populates the selector element with options retrieved from a server-side script.
 It fetches the options data and create the corresponding HTML elements.

+It also calls a php file, which can be found here: :ref:`populateSelectors`

 .. code-block:: html

     // Extended code found on GitHub